Here's how the crypto market performed on Saturday

 Total cryptocurrency market capitalization

-The current global crypto market cap is $1.25 trillion, a 0.82% increase over the previous day.
-The total crypto market volume over the last 24 hours is $37.64 billion, which marks a 21.52% increase.
-Last month, the global crypto market cap was $1.05 trillion, compared to $1.18 trillion three months ago.
+The current global cryptocurrency market capitalization is $1.29 trillion, a 0.14% increase over the last day.
+The total crypto market volume over the last 24 hours is $41.56 billion, which marks a 17.3% increase.
+Last month, the global crypto market cap was $1.09 trillion, while three months back, the total capitalization stood at $1.16 trillion.